isomerpages/govtech-stp/_travellers-from-japan/00c-rgl-faq.md

 #### 13. What if I have changes to my controlled itinerary?

-The host company should be responsible for monitoring and reporting any deviation in your controlled itinerary.
-The host company should resubmit the updated controlled itinerary on behalf of the traveller via the ‘Submit Supporting Documents’ Form, at <https://eservices.ica.gov.sg/STO>.
-Please have the approved STP reference number and documents on hand for submission, and ensure that the amendments or deviation from the controlled itinerary are in accordance with the stipulated guidelines.
+The host company should be responsible for promptly monitoring and reporting any deviation in your controlled itinerary.
+The host company should email the updated controlled itinerary on behalf of the traveller to <COVID_SafeTravelEnquiries@mti.gov.sg>.
+Please include the approved STP reference number and documents on hand for submission, and ensure that the amendments or deviation from the controlled itinerary are in accordance with the stipulated guidelines.
+A non-compliant controlled itinerary may result in the withdrawal of the STP and termination of the Visit Pass if not immediately rectified.

 #### 14. Can the sponsoring company / agency or traveller check the status of the SafeTravel Pass application?

-The sponsoring company/agency or traveller may enquire the status of their application(s) via <https://eservices.ica.gov.sg/STO>.
+The sponsoring company/agency or traveller may make enquiries about the status of their application(s) via <https://eservices.ica.gov.sg/STO>.
 Please prepare the traveller’s identification details and intended date of entry in Singapore as declared in the STP application.

 #### 15. Why was my application rejected?

 SafeTravel Pass applications may be rejected for reasons, including the following:

-- Inadequate justifications provided for reason of travelinformation provided.
+- Inadequate justifications provided for reason of travel.
 - Non-compliant controlled itinerary submitted.
 - Wrong proof of residency submitted.
+- Quota limit reached for intended week of entry.

 #### 16. Can I use the RGL to come to Singapore for long-term work?